 – People with varying backgrounds & technical skills may use the application

-Not all applications are self explanatory to all people.
+Not all applications are self-explanatory to all people.
 People have varying backgrounds and may find the application hard to use.
-For instance a Business Intelligence application with “Drill-Down-Reports” may work out for certain users but not for others.
+For instance, a Business Intelligence application with “Drill-Down-Reports” may work out for certain users but not for others.

-Although this affects the design of the applications, but these factors should be tested in usability testing of the applications.
+Although this affects the design of the applications, these factors should be tested in usability testing of the applications.

 Intranet versus Internet based Applications

-Intranet based applications generally cater to a controlled audience.
+Intranet-based applications generally cater to a controlled audience.
 The developers and architects can make accurate assumptions about the people accessing the apps and the hardware/software/technical specifications of the client machines.

-While it may be difficult to make similar assumptions for Internet Based Applications.
+While it may be difficult to make similar assumptions for Internet-Based Applications.

-Also the intranet users can generally access the app from ‘trusted’ sources whereas for internet applications the users may need to be authenticated and the security measures may have to be much more stringent.
+Also, the intranet users can generally access the app from ‘trusted’ sources whereas for internet applications the users may need to be authenticated and the security measures may have to be much more stringent.

-Design test Cases for various scenarios that may cause negative impact and to mitigate the risks involved.
+Design test Cases for various scenarios that may cause a negative impact and to mitigate the risks involved.

 The end users may use different types of browsers to access the app

-– Even on similar browsers there is a possibility to render applications differently based on the Screen resolution/Hardware/Software Configuration
+– Even on similar browsers, there is a possibility to render applications differently based on the Screen resolution/Hardware/Software Configuration

 – Network speeds

 Slow Network speeds may cause the time lag on downloads of various components of a Webpage.
-Eventually, the application throws the errors as a consequence.
+Eventually, the application throws errors as a consequence.

 – ADA ( Americans with Disabilities Act)

 Certain applications require to comply with ADA.
-Due certain disabilities, some of the users may have difficulty in accessing the Web Applications unless the applications are ADA compliant.
+Due to certain disabilities, some of the users may have difficulty in accessing the Web Applications unless the applications are ADA compliant.
 There is a need to test the application for compliance and usability.

 – Other Regulatory Compliance/Standards

 Depending on the nature of the application and sensitivity of the data you capture perform the testing of applications for relevant compliance standards.
-This is more crucial for Web Based Applications because of their possible exposure to a wide audience.
+This is more crucial for Web-Based Applications because of their possible exposure to a wide audience.

 As mentioned earlier Applications may behave differently across firewalls.
 Applications may have certain web services or may operate on different ports that are blocked.
 So there is a need to test the mobile apps for these aspects as well.